jasonalshamary/hungryadmin/content/Posts/primeminderpostmortem.rst

 Prime", and since I was the one offering the service I knew it would respect user privacy and avoid harvesting their information for malicious means.
 I was hopeful that I could get users to support the service through Amazon affiliate links since they were already using Prime.
-It was unintrusive and seemed like a win-win for everyone involved.
+It was not intrusive and seemed like a win-win for everyone involved.
 Streamers made more money, users didn't have to stress about checking Twitch Prime, and I could afford to run the service with some profit while providing a privacy focused app.

 Little did I know that this wouldn't be the case at all.